Qiskit/qiskit-ibm-runtime/docs/index.rst

 **Primitives**

 Primitives are base level operations that serve as building blocks for many quantum algorithms and applications.
 The `base primitive interfaces <https://qiskit.org/documentation/apidoc/primitives.html>`__ are defined in Qiskit Terra, and many Qiskit algorithms use the primitives natively.
 This abstraction allows you to write the same code, using Qiskit algorithms or otherwise, that can run on different quantum hardware or simulators without having to explicitly manage some of the finer details.
+The primitves offered by `qiskit_ibm_runtime <https://qiskit.org/ecosystem/ibm-runtime/apidocs/ibm-runtime.html>`__ add additional options specific to IBM's service.
 See `Introduction to primitives <primitives.html>`__ for further details.

 There are currently two primitives defined in Qiskit: Estimator and Sampler.